knative/docs/docs/developer/eventing/sources/apiserversource/getting-started/README.md

 ## Verify the ApiServerSource object

-1. Create events by launching a test pod in your namespace by running the command:
+1. Make the Kubernetes API server create events by launching a test pod in your namespace by running the command:

     ```bash
     kubectl run busybox --image=busybox --namespace=<namespace> --restart=Never -- ls